KacperCODE/movies-database-app/README.md

 ## Rest
 Types of API calls application uses to get movies data.
 Description of each call purpose is in the links below.

+## Heroku deployment
+In order to deploy to heroku you must be granted access.
+Once that requirement is fulfilled follow this [Heroku](https://devcenter.heroku.com/articles/git) tutorial on deploy an app.

+If the heroku remote is already setup you can deploy it with `git push heroku master`
 - - - -
 __POST: [rest/api/v1/auth/login](https://marblejs.docs.apiary.io/#reference/authorization/login/authorize-user)__
 Media Type: application/json